How to Relearn Walking After a Stroke

 When recovering from a stroke, gaining mobility, strength, and learning to walk again is your first step to independence through rehabilitation.

-Read on for some exercises you can try that will help you walk again and get stronger so you can get back to living a normal life.
+Read on for some professional physical therapy exercises for legs that are beneficial for patients recovering from a stroke.
+These exercises will help you walk again and get stronger so you can get back to living a normal life.

 There are several symptoms that people must cope with after a stroke that can affect their balance, mobility, and overall strength.
-Some symptoms of post-stroke include a loss of balance, weakness in the legs and lower extremities, and a general lack of coordination.
-You may also experience muscle fatigue, which can make walking even more difficult.
+Some symptoms of post-stroke include:

 As you’re learning to walk again, your physical therapist or doctor may suggest some helpful exercises to help you relearn walking.
 Start off slowly with each exercise and work your way toward doing more as you start to get stronger.